Cyberattack statistics 2025

 Other at-risk regions include Ukraine, North Korea, Nigeria, the U.S., China, Romania, Brazil, and India.

-Russia may have the highest risk, but Poland is experiencing the most attacks.
+Russia may have the highest risk, but Poland has been experiencing the most attacks.
 According to the country’s Cyberspace Defense Forces, Poland received over 1,000 cyberattacks per week in 2024.
 The country has seen a sharp uptick in cyberattacks since the 2022 Russian invasion of Ukraine, and the Polish government has accused the Kremlin of many of the attacks.

 Nordic countries have the best cybersecurity infrastructure